Lux-AI-Challenge/Lux-Design-S2/specs.md

 ## Resources

 There are two kinds of raw resources: Ice and Ore which can be refined by a factory into Water or Metal respectively.
 These resources are collected by Light or Heavy robots, then dropped off once a worker transfers them to a friendly factory, which then automatically converts them into refined resources at a constant rate.
 Refined resources are used for growing lichen (scoring points) as well as building more robots.

-[TODO] Factories will process an integer amount of ice and ore at a time such that ...
+Lastly, factories will process ice and ore 5 units at a time without wasting any.
+E.g. if a factory has 8 ice, it will refine 5 ice into 1 water and leave 3 ice leftover.

 <table>
   <tr>